LOS Channel

 Specify atmospheric parameters — atmospheric attenuation model

-Select this checkbox to add signal attenuation caused by atmospheric gases, rain, fog or clouds.
+Select this option to add signal attenuation caused by atmospheric gases, rain, fog, or clouds.

-When selected, the parameters Temperature (degrees Celsius), Dry air pressure (Pa), Water vapour density (g/m^3), Liquid water density (g/m^3), and Rain rate (mm/hr) appear in the dialogue box.
+When you select this option, the Temperature (degrees Celsius) parameters appear in the dialog box, Dry air pressure (Pa), Water vapour density (g/m^3), Liquid water density (g/m^3), and Rain rate (mm/hr).

 Dependencies